Introduction

 for a discount factor \(\gamma \in [0, 1]\).
 Note that \(\beta = \infty\) corresponds to taking an argmax over \(V_{\pi}(s_t)\), representing “perfect rationality”.
 Finite \(\beta\) corresponds to “bounded rationality”, placing weight on policies that dont perfectly maximize \(V_{\pi}(s_t)\).

-• We will leave the remaining distributions – \(p(s_t\mid s_{t-1}, a_{t-1})\) and \(p(x_t\mid s_t)\) – implicit, but in practical implementation, we represent them as Gaussians parameterized by neural networks.
+• We will leave the remaining distributions – \(p(s_t\mid s_{t-1}, a_{t-1})\) and \(p(x_t\mid s_t)\) – implicit, but in practical implementation, we can choose them as Gaussians parameterized by neural networks.

 Variational inference.
 However, even assuming that we have direct access to all relevant distributions (which we dont), computing the integral of Equation (1) will be intractable as we expect \(s_t\) to be high-dimensional.
 As a result, we cannot perform exact Bayesian inference and so must utilize an approximate scheme of Bayesian inference.
 The approximate scheme we will consider is variational inference: at time \(t\) an agent has access to information \((x_{1:t}, a_{<t})\), and we will consider minimizing (with respect to \(p\)) the model’s corresponding surprise \(-\log p(x_{1:t}, a_{<t})\) by instead minimizing (with respect to \(p\) and \(q\)) the variational bound \(F(x_{1:t}, a_{<t})\),